 Note: Do not send test manifests.
 Once eAPIS is authenticated there is a direct feed to the CBP system.

-- Expand the eAPIS section of the snapshot in the trip you are submitting the manifest for
+Expand the eAPIS section of the feasibility in the trip in which you are submitting the manifest

 3. All of the passengers and crew will be listed in the popup.

 4. Enter the border crossing

 6. Designate the crew/pax address preference.
 Select to use different addresses for each passenger/crew, utilize the FBO address or use a custom address for everyone.